mdn/content/files/en-us/learn_web_development/index.md

 ## Don't know where to get started?

 - Never coded before?
-  - : Our [Getting started modules](/en-US/docs/Learn_web_development/Getting_started), provide setup guides and essential concepts and background information for complete beginners.
+  - : Our [Getting started modules](/en-US/docs/Learn_web_development/Getting_started), provide setup tutorials and essential concepts and background information for complete beginners.
 You should start here if you are a complete beginner (i.e. you've not installed a code editor or written any code yet).
 - Want to master the essentials?
-  - : Our [Core modules](/en-US/docs/Learn_web_development/Core) provide a structured set of guides teaching the essential skills and practices for being a successful front-end developer.
+  - : Our [Core modules](/en-US/docs/Learn_web_development/Core) provide a structured set of tutorials teaching the essential skills and practices for being a successful front-end developer.
 - Beyond the basics?
   - : Our [Extension modules](/en-US/docs/Learn_web_development/Extensions) cover useful additional skills to learn as you start to expand your knowledge and develop specialisms.
 Go onto these after you finish our Core.
 - Working at a school?